 The sequestrated portion of the lung is usually more echogenic than the rest of the lung.
 On antenatal ultrasound, an extralobar sequestration may be seen as early as 16 weeks gestation and typically appears as a solid well-defined triangular echogenic mass 8.
 Color Doppler may identify a feeding vessel (in-utero cases) from the aorta.
 If the sequestration is subdiaphragmatic, it may appear as an echogenic intra-abdominal mass.

 - cross-sectional imaging frequently demonstrates the arterial supply by the descending aorta

 - they may arise below the diaphragm in 20% of patients

 - usually does not contain air unless infected

 - 3D reconstructions can be particularly helpful in detecting 7

 - concurrent anomalous veins

-Not part of routine investigation but is the gold standard in determining arterial supply.
+Not part of the routine investigation but is the gold standard in determining arterial supply.